-Kent Campus opened in 1979 at 3939 Roosevelt Boulevard at Park Street.
-Formerly called Cumberland Campus, Kent Campus was renamed to honor Fred H. Kent, a prominent Jacksonville attorney who was the first chairman of the Board of Trustees at FCCJ.
-The campus was originally comprised of nearly 100 World War II duplex housing units.
+Kent Campus opened in 1979 at 3939 Roosevelt Blvd. at Park Street.
+Formerly called Cumberland Campus, Kent Campus was renamed to honor Fred H. Kent, a prominent Jacksonville attorney who was the first chairman of the District Board of Trustees at FCCJ.
+The campus originally comprised nearly 100 World War II duplex housing units.

 In addition to academic programs in the arts and sciences, Kent Campus has a number of special emphasis areas: real estate, banking, marketing, insurance, transportation and other business-related programs, legal assisting and aviation administration.
-The FCCJ department of consumer and human services includes 12 well-equipped labs in areas such as food preparation, interior design, clothing construction and fashion merchandising.
-A large cosmetology lab, which is open to the public, is located at Kent.
+The FCCJ Department of Consumer and Human Services includes 12 well-equipped labs in areas such as food preparation, interior design, clothing construction and fashion merchandising.
 The Kent Campus Gallery exhibits work by local, regional and national artists and craftsmen and is open to the public.